Rhapis excelsa

-Rhapis excelsa, also known as broadleaf lady palm or bamboo palm, is a species of fan palm (Arecaceae subfamily Coryphoideae, tribe Trachycarpeae) in the genus Rhapis, probably native to southern China and Taiwan.
-It is not known in the wild; all known plants come from cultivated groups in China.
-They were first collected by the Japanese for Tokugawa shogunate palaces, then popularity spread to Europe, and later to America where its low light and humidity requirements make it a common feature in malls and offices.
+Rhapis excelsa, also known as broadleaf lady palm or bamboo palm, is a species of fan palm (Arecaceae subfamily Coryphoideae, tribe Trachycarpeae) in the genus Rhapis.
+It is native to southern China and northern Vietnam.
 The genus name is Greek - rhapis, meaning "needle"; and the species name is Latin for "tall", though R. excelsa is not the tallest in the genus.

 Description

 Rhapis excelsa grows up to 4 m in height and 30 mm in diameter in multi-stemmed clumps with glossy, palmate evergreen leaves divided into broad, ribbed segments.
 Leaf segments are single or few in young plants and increase to a dozen or more in mature plants; segments are divided to the petiole.
 Leaf-ends are saw-toothed unlike most other palms, occurring on slender petioles ranging from 20 to 60 cm in length.
 New foliage emerges from a fibrous sheath which remains attached to the base.
 As the plants age, the sheaths fall, revealing the bamboo-like trunks.
 This usually dioecious palm species produces a small inflorescence at the top of the plant with spirally-arranged, fleshy yellow flowers containing three petals fused at the base.
 Ripe fruit are fleshy and white, though R. excelsa more readily propagates via underground rhizome offshoots.

-In the UK this plant has gained the Royal Horticultural Society’s Award of Garden Merit.
+In the UK this plant has gained the Royal Horticultural Society's Award of Garden Merit.